madgraph-ml/madnis/docs/source/integration-settings.rst

 The default integration domain in MadNIS is the unit hypercube :math:`[0,1]^d`.
 To choose different finite intervals for the integration domain, a custom :py:class:`Integrand <madnis.integrator.Integrand>` object can be created.
-For instance, to integrate the function from the previous tutorial over the interval :math:`[0,2]^4`, we can construct the integrator as follows:
+For instance, to integrate the function from the first tutorial over the interval :math:`[0,2]^4`, we can construct the integrator as follows:

 .. code-block:: python